amarasa/equalize-heights/README.md

 3. **Include the Runtime Module**

-    In your main JavaScript entry file (for example, `src/index.js` or `core.js`), add the following import at the very top:
+    To enable the automatic equalization, you must import the runtime module in your main JavaScript entry file. **If you want to apply equalization only at specific breakpoints**, you can set options on the `window` object **before** importing the runtime.
+For example:

+    ```js
+    // Set the options first – in this example, equalization is applied only for viewports 768px and wider.
+    window.equalizeHeightsOptions = { minWidth: 768 };

+    // Then import the runtime module
+    import "equalize-heights/runtime";
+    ```

+    If you do not need a breakpoint, simply import the runtime:

     ```js
     import "equalize-heights/runtime";